Aid Arrives In Flood-Hit Libya As Derna Death Toll Estimated At 11,300

 Aid is now arriving in the North African country as the world mobilises to help emergency services cope with the aftermath of the deadly flood.

-At least 40,000 people have been displaced across northeastern Libya, according to the International Organization for Migration, which cautioned the actual number is likely higher given the difficulty accessing the worst-affected areas.
+At least 40,000 people have been displaced across northeastern Libya, according to the International Organisation for Migration, which cautioned the actual number is likely higher given the difficulty accessing the worst-affected areas.

 Two dams upstream from Derna burst a week ago under the pressure of torrential rains from the hurricane-strength Storm Daniel.